ikteng/RSNA-Pneumonia-Detection-Project/README.md

 * Data Preparation Pipeline: The prepare_data function orchestrates the entire data preparation process.
 It extracts the data, loads and preprocesses the images, performs EDA, splits the dataset into training and validation sets, handles class imbalance using SMOTE, and finally saves the processed datasets as .npy files in the SAVE_DIR.

-### 2. densenet_model.py and resnet_model.py
+### 2. densenet_model.py
 * Data Loading: Both files start by loading the training (X_train, y_train) and validation (X_val, y_val) datasets from the processed data directory (DATA_DIR).
 The shapes of these datasets are then displayed.
 * Model Building:
   * In each file, a function (build_model) constructs a neural network model.
-For densenet_model.py, it's based on the DenseNet121 architecture, and for resnet_model.py, it's based on ResNet50.
+For densenet_model.py, it's based on the DenseNet121 architecture.
 The base models are loaded with pre-trained weights from ImageNet, and the last few layers are unfrozen for fine-tuning.
 Additional layers like global average pooling, batch normalization, dropout, and dense layers are added to form the final model.
 The model is compiled with an appropriate optimizer (Adam with a low learning rate), loss function (binary cross-entropy), and evaluation metrics (accuracy, precision, recall).
   * Training: A set of callbacks such as early stopping, learning rate reduction, model checkpointing, and a learning rate scheduler (using cosine annealing) are defined.
 The model is then trained on the training dataset with the defined callbacks and considering class weights to handle any class imbalance.
 After training, relevant objects and variables are deleted, and garbage collection is forced to free up memory.

 ### 3. evaluate_model.py